Several measures of securing your home are more effectiveand much less

 customers who rated it adequate or superior (as opposed to inferior)

+for overall performance.
 (Click here for more details on our customer survey and other research methods.)

 The main problems reported by customers: systems that dont work right,